Harper College

 • Most Harper courses are transferable to more than 100 participating public colleges or universities in Illinois.
 This is a great benefit if you plan to transfer but haven't selected the college or university you want to attend.

-• As a transfer student, your bachelor's degree diploma is the same as if you enrolled all four years at your transfer school.
+• As a transfer student, your bachelor's degree is the same as if you enrolled all four years at your transfer school.
 Compare Harper's tuition to other schools.

 Remember: